 Avoid the lineup at the clinic thanks to your pharmacist!
-With Bill 41, pharmacists are now authorized to deliver new professional services to help you better manage your drug therapy.
-Here are the 7 new services pharmacists across Quebec can offer
+Pharmacist can now deliver professional services to help you better manage your drug therapy.
+Here are some services pharmacists across Québec can offer.

 Pharmacists can extend certain prescriptions to avoid the interruption of your drug treatment before your next doctor’s appointment.
 The extension must be justified, of course, and your doctor will be informed.